jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 - __For Each__
     - goes through the items of a collection

-The three forms will be explained in separate articles.
+The three forms might be explained in separate articles.

 #### Diagram

 Each type of __For__ loop has a slight variation in diagram notation.
 There are three definitions of __For__ commands.
-They will be covered in the articles *For (range) in a Diagram*, *For (conditional) in a Diagram* and *For Each in a Diagram*.
+They might be covered in the articles *For (range) in a Diagram*, *For (conditional) in a Diagram* and *For Each in a Diagram*.

 ### For (range)